Garrick Mallery: Military career

 Mallery was a volunteer and served as a first-lieutenant in the 71st Pennsylvania Infantry.
 On June 30, 1862, he was severely wounded at Peach Orchard (Allen's Farm) during the Seven Days Battles in Virginia.
 Having been left on the battlefield unable to move, he was captured and sent to Libby Prison, in Richmond.
 Upon being exchanged some time later, he was sent to his home in Philadelphia.

-When recovered, he returned to the field and, in February, 1863, was commissioned as lieutenant colonel of the 13th Pennsylvania Cavalry.
+When recovered, he returned to the field and, in February 1863, was commissioned as lieutenant colonel of the 13th Pennsylvania Cavalry.
 During the military occupation of Virginia, Mallery was appointed judge advocate of the First Military District.
-He was honorably mustered out of the volunteer service in November, 1866, and at the same time accepted a commission in the regular army as captain, with an assignment to the 43rd Infantry, where he received the brevet commissions of major, lieutenant-colonel, and colonel for "gallant and meritorious services during the war."
+He was honorably mustered out of the volunteer service in November 1866.

+At the same time he accepted a commission in the regular army as captain, with an assignment to the 43rd Infantry, where he received the brevet commissions of major, lieutenant-colonel, and colonel for "gallant and meritorious services during the war."
 Beginning in 1870, he was on duty with the Signal Corps for almost ten years and served as executive officer, until he was posted to field duty in 1876.
 Due to his old wounds rendering him unfit for strenuous work, he was retired at his own request in 1879.

 Bureau of American Ethnology

 During Mallery's tenure with the Signal Corps, he was briefly stationed at Fort Rice in Dakota Territory, where the indigenous system of communication by signs and gestures attracted his attention.
 He began to make note of them, which led to a parallel investigation of the pictographs on rocks, skins, and bark, of which he made a large number of transcriptions.
 He foresaw that these customs would ultimately be lost and forgotten as the Indians were brought more and more under the control of the authorities.
-Before Mallery began his researches it was generally supposed that the pictographs, some of which were believed to be of pre-Columbian origin, were simply pictures and devoid of meaning.
+Before Mallery began his researches, European Americans generally supposed that the pictographs, some of which were believed to be of pre-Columbian origin, were simply pictures and devoid of meaning.
 He was gradually convinced that gesture-speech and the cognate pictographs formed a complete system, involving mythology and history and having an important relation to the spoken language.